 Students are required to have police and child abuse clearances and physical examinations prior to beginning their field experience classes (ECH 103 and 104).

 Note: Students with certain criminal histories will not be able to satisfy field experience requirements for the completion of the degree.
-In addition, students are required to submit to alcohol and/or drug testing upon request by either the College or any of the cooperating field placement sites.
+Also, students are required to submit to alcohol and drug testing upon request by either the College or any of the cooperating field placement sites.
 Students who test positive are subject to removal from the field placement and will therefore not be able to satisfy requirements for the completion of the degree.
-Refusal to submit to the test will result in the student being asked to leave the field placement site and may result in dismissal from the course and/or the program.
+Refusal to submit to the test will result in the student being asked to leave the field placement site and may result in dismissal from the course and the program.

 |ENGL 101||Freshman English I||3|